shawnhuyiwen/pulse/docs/Methodology/MechanicalVentilatorMethodology.md

 </center><br>

 Where the I:E Ratio (<i>IE</i>) is defined by a fraction, for example 1:2 is 0.5 and 1:1 is 1.0.

+Standard ventilator mode settings have been added to allow for more intuitive application of ventilator modes.
+The following mode settings are automatically translated to the lower level configuration settings that are listed previously in this section.
+Some setting are not exposed (e.g., trigger flow and cycle flow) at this level and default values are used.

+Pressure Control (PC-CMV and PC-AC):
+- Fraction of Inspired Oxygen
+- Inspiratory Period
+- Inspiratory Pressure
+- Positive End Expired Pressure
+- Respiration Rate
+- Slope

+Volume Control (VC-CMV and VC-AC):
+- Flow
+- Fraction of Inspired Oxygen
+- Inspiratory Period
+- Positive End Expired Pressure
+- Respiration Rate
+- Tidal Volume

+Continuous Positive Airway Pressure (CPAP):
+- Delta Pressure Support
+- Fraction of Inspired Oxygen
+- Positive End Expired Pressure
+- Slope

 @anchor ventilator-dependencies
 ### Dependencies